masters-info-nantes/OnlineMasterQuizz/README.md

 -----
 * Control question and answer length in client
 * Manage spaces for question and answer
-* Create mega structure with void*
+* Create mega structure with void* + dispatcher
+* Server end game if everyone send bad response